asearer/wumbo-framework/README.md

 ## 🙏 Credits

-Created and maintained by [Your Name] and contributors.
 Inspired by the flexibility of tools like Lodash, Ramda, and Python's `functools`.

 ---